 BNP Paribas is committed to providing a working environment in which all employees are treated fairly.
-In particular, the Group focuses on respect and the need to apply the most stringent norms of professional behaviour, and rejects all forms of discrimination.
-BNP Paribas' policies and procedures notably include an annual review of high-risk countries in terms of human rights, as well as a monitoring of employees under the age of 18 (the Group did not have any in 2022).
+In particular, the Group focuses on respect and the need to apply the most stringent norms of professional behaviour and rejects all forms of discrimination.
+BNP Paribas' policies and procedures notably include an annual review of high-risk countries in terms of human rights, as well as a monitoring of employees under the age of 18 (the Group did not have any in 2023).

 Furthermore, the existing policies and procedures within the Group, including notably a diversity and inclusion policy as well as compensation principles are in line with the principles of non-discrimination in the recruitment process and career management of employees.
-The BNP Paribas Code of conduct, which applies to all employees, reaffirms the Group's commitment to changing behaviour and combating disrespectful behaviour towards people, including harassment and discrimination.
+The BNP Paribas Code of conduct, which applies to all employees, reaffirms the Group's commitment to changing behaviour and combatting disrespectful behaviour towards people, including harassment and discrimination

-In line with these policies and principles, all employees of the Group are required to treat their colleagues with respect, make sure their interactions are professional and efficient, and be receptive of their contributions, even if they express different views from their own.
+The Group's "Respect for People" policy aims to combat inappropriate behaviour, in particular, harassment and discrimination.
+In line with these policies and principles, all employees of the Group are required to treat all people with respect, make sure their interactions are professional and efficient, and be receptive of their contributions, even if they express different views from their own.

-The Global agreement, signed on 18 September 2018 and extended to 30 September 2023, set up an ambitious plan to contribute to improving quality of life and working conditions of employees, and thus achieve more equality and inclusive growth.
+The Global agreement, signed on 18 September 2018 and extended to 30 June 2024, has set up an ambitious plan to contribute to improving quality of life and working conditions of employees, and thus achieve greater diversity, equality and inclusive growth.